 Vice Chair - Tim works for Service Employees International Union (SEIU) Local 1000.
 Tim is proud to be ally and champion for LGBTQ issues and the community at-large.
 Raised in a religious environment, Tim was taught to love and treat everyone equally; thus, during his formative years he begin to see a contradiction between his beliefs and the way they are manifested by others of faith.
 During college, Tim became an advocate for LGBTQ awareness and equality.
 Years later, when Proposition 8 was before voters, Tim joined local Sacramento groups to work on opposing the proposition and pushing for marriage equality.

-Tim is also the Vice President for the Stonewall Democratic Club of Greater Sacramento, and has been a board member for over four years.
+Tim is also the President for the Stonewall Democratic Club of Greater Sacramento, and has been a board member for over five years.
 While PAC Chair for Stonewall, Tim created a new PAC infrastructure that has been touted as one of the most credible and candidate friendly processes in Sacramento.
-As Vice President, Tim has worked with local school board members to improve LGBTQ protections through the establishment of LGBTQ task forces and community workgroups.
+As President, Tim has worked with local school board members to improve LGBTQ protections through the establishment of LGBTQ task forces and community workgroups.
 Tim and his wife, Robyn, live in Sacramento.